 The Bodhisatta was once a crown prince.
-He and his six younger brothers all faithfully served their father, the king.
-But the king was paranoid and suspected that one of his sons would kill him to take the throne, so he banished them from the kingdom, not to return until after he died.
-They were sad, but agreed.
-They all took their wives and set out with no destination in mind, eventually entering a forest where they could find no food or drink.
-When the suffering become too much, they killed the youngest brother’s wife, cut her up into thirteen parts (one for each person) and ate her.
+He and his six younger brothers faithfully served their father, the king.
+But the king was paranoid and suspected that one of his sons would kill him to take the throne, so he banished them all from the kingdom, not to return until after he died.
+The sons were sad, but agreed.
+They took their wives and set out with no destination in mind, eventually entering a forest where they could find no food or drink.
+When the suffering became too much, they killed the youngest brother’s wife, sliced her into thirteen parts (one for each person), and ate her.
 The Bodhisatta and his wife shared one part between them and saved the other.
-They did the same for another five days until the Bodhisatta’s wife was the only women left alive.
-On the seventh day it was time to kill and eat her, but the Bodhisatta gave his brothers the portions they had saved and the brothers ate this instead.
+They did the same for another five days until the Bodhisatta’s wife was the only woman left alive.
+On the seventh day it was time to kill and eat her, but the Bodhisatta gave his brothers the portions of flesh they had saved, and they ate this instead.

-That night he and his wife fled.
-When she grew tired he carried her on his shoulders, and when she grew thirsty he cut his right knee with his sword and let her drink his blood.
-Eventually they reached the Ganges River where they filled themselves with fruit and water and built a simple hut to live in.
+That night the Bodhisatta and his wife fled.
+When she grew tired, he carried her on his shoulders, and when she grew thirsty, he cut his right knee with his sword and let her drink his blood.
+Eventually they reached the Ganges River, where they revived themselves with fruit and water and built a simple hut to live in.

-The Bodhisatta couldn’t climb up or down, so he stayed put and survived on figs. An iguana who came daily to eat figs eventually struck up a conversation with the Bodhisatta.
-Hearing his tale of woe, the iguana took him on his back and carried him down the cliff and out of the forest.
+The Bodhisatta couldn’t climb up or down, so he stayed put and survived on figs. An iguana who came daily to eat from the same tree eventually struck up a conversation with the Bodhisatta.
+After hearing his tale of woe, the iguana took him on his back and carried him down the cliff and out of the forest.

-The Bodhisattva found a village and stayed there until he heard of his father’s death, then he returned to take the throne.
-As king, he ruled righteously and generously, putting money for his subjects in six halls of bounty every day.
+The Bodhisatta found a village and stayed there until he heard of his father’s death, then he returned to take the throne.
+As king, he ruled righteously and generously, putting money for his subjects in six alms halls every day.

-The wife had carried her lover out of the forest on her shoulders, and through pity they were able to get plenty of food as beggars.
-Later people told her she should put her husband in a basket and take her husband to the city where the king would surely show mercy and give them great riches.
-They went and lived comfortably from the alms halls.
+The wife, meanwhile, had carried her lover out of the forest on her shoulders, and through pity they were able to get plenty of food as beggars.
+Later, people told her she should put her husband in a basket and go to the capital where the new king would surely show mercy and give them great riches.
+So they went, and lived comfortably from the alms halls.

 One day the Bodhisatta, while riding his elephant through the streets giving alms to the poor, saw his wife, though she did not recognize him.
-He summoned her and told the assembled citizens who she really was and what she had done to him.
-He declared that she deserved death, but he chose to spare her life.
-Instead he had the basket with her lover tied so tightly to her head that she could not remove it and banished them from his kingdom.
+He summoned her and told the assembled citizens who she was and what she had done to him.
+He declared that she deserved to die, but he would spare her life.
+Instead, he had the basket with her lover tied so tightly to her head that she could not remove it and banished them from his kingdom.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
-After returning to the monastery he became depressed and ill and could no longer concentrate on his studies or meditation.
+The lovesick disciple became lean as a wild deer and could no longer concentrate on his studies or meditation.
 The Buddha told this story to remind him that women are vile and ungrateful and only bring misery.

 The six brothers were earlier births of six of the Buddha’s elder disciples, and his wife was an earlier birth of Cinca-Manavika, a woman who had falsely claimed the Buddha impregnated her.
-The robber was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the iguana was Ananda, one of the Buddha’s top disciples.
+The thief and iguana were earlier births of Devadatta, a disciple of the Buddha who became his nemesis, and Ananda, one of the Buddha’s top disciples.